bug400/pyilper/INSTALL.md

 ### Installation on macOS

 Install Python for macOS from the [Python website](https://www.python.org/).
-Choose the recommended Python version (see above) on the Downloads page.
-Download and install the macOS 64-bit universal installer.
+Choose the recommended Python version (see above), download and install the macOS 64-bit universal installer.
 You need administrator privileges for that.

 See [Using Python on a Mac](https://docs.python.org/3/using/mac.html) for further details.